 Also read this carefully: What not to do when you travel to Thailand!

 Most people traveling to Thailand are already aware that riding elephants is not done, but still many tour agencies offer these trips.
 In most probably any Thailand travel blog you will be discouraged not to do so and by writing this I hope I make you realize that riding an elephant in Thailand is not cool!
 Stop animal cruelty and refuse to take pictures with elephants, but instead do some research and visit a reputable sanctuary.

 Another thing not to do when you travel to Thailand is to take selfies with tigers.
 Why do you think they are so calm and stare into your camera?
 Ever realized that these animals are drugged?
 Do you like to be drugged?
-Yes some people may like it, I am not a saint either. :) But obviously this is animal cruelty as well and refrain from taking selfies with tigers in Thailand please!
+Yes some people may like drugs! :p

 Eat as many sweet mangoes as you can when you travel to Thailand!
 This fruit can get any better than in Thailand, I am kind of addicted to them.
 You can buy them pretty much anywhere on the streets or on markets.